 How Do I Find a State-Funded Rehab Facility Near Me?

-SAMHSA provides a directory of Single State Agencies (SSAs) for substance use services, the state government agencies that coordinate the delivery of services to individuals with substance use disorders.7
+SAMHSA provides a directory of Single State Agencies (SSAs) for substance use services to help find state funded rehab near you, the state government agencies that coordinate the delivery of services to individuals with substance use disorders.7

-Although SSAs are also responsible for providing substance use prevention services and guidance to the entire population of their state, a large majority of their resources are dedicated to providing addiction treatment to individuals who are uninsured or have low incomes.8 Using the information found in this directory, you can contact the corresponding agency in your state to find out if you qualify for any of their funded programs.
+Although SSAs are also responsible for providing substance use prevention services and guidance to the entire population of their state, a large majority of their resources are dedicated to providing addiction treatment to individuals who are uninsured or have low incomes.8 Using the information found in this directory, you can contact the corresponding agency in your state to find out if you qualify for any of their funded programs through a treatment center near you.

 Once you determine the state-funded rehab programs that you may be eligible to enroll in, you can narrow down the list of treatment facilities in your state to those that most closely meet your needs.